ghifari160/medhash-tools/README.md

 ## Rewrite

-This project is undergoing a rewrite.
+This project has been rewritten.

 This project was repurposed from a prototype.
 Rewriting this project meant that it could be designed in a more logical way.